xrdocs/application-hosting/_tutorials/2018-05-25-logging-on-ios-xr-guest-os-with-rsyslog-and-elastic-stack.md

 ## Requirements

 You can run this tutorial on your computer using [Vagrant](https://www.vagrantup.com/) and virtualization technologies.
-Topology consist of Ubuntu devbox and IOS-XRv instance.
+Topology consists of Ubuntu VM and IOS-XRv instance.

 You will need following resources: